Entries from January 2012 ↓

 When students have a deep “well” of words and ideas from which to draw, their compositions becomes more vivid and concrete.
 That’s why WriteShop repeatedly emphasizes the need for adequate brainstorming as a routine part of the writing process.
 But if their well is dry and they can’t come up with enough words or ideas, their compositions will fall flat.

 To keep ideas fresh and flowing, students need to prime their writing pumps on a regular basis.
 By practicing frequent brainstorming—especially when there’s no added pressure to write a composition—they’ll discover that they can think of words more quickly and abundantly.
-An activity like the Writing Well is a perfect training tool!
+An freewriting exercise like the Writing Well is a perfect training tool!

 The Writing Well